Online Acoustic Guitar lessons

 Show more

-Iver taught 14 days ago
+Iver taught about 1 month ago

 The student and tutor worked on identifying notes on the guitar fretboard using fret markers and understanding octaves.
 They practiced playing various chords and explored how these shapes can be shifted across the neck, linking into the foundational concepts of the CAGED system for chord construction and understanding.